-Seven Seas is a cod liver oil company who produce vitamins and supplements for the whole of the United Kingdom and Worldwide.
-Learn about the history of cod liver oil and how it became what it is today.
+Seven Seas is a popular cod liver oil company.
+They produce vitamins and supplements for the whole of the United Kingdom and Worldwide.

-The original oil was a dark liquid that had a fishy smell and taste.
+The original cod liver oil was a dark liquid that had a fishy smell and taste.
 It was made by separating the cod’s livers and leaving them in a barrel to rot until the oil naturally separated.

 The limited businesses boiled the livers on board the trawlers out at sea while they were fresh.
 The oil had such a high quality that the companies formed a cooperative – British Cod Liver Oil Producers (Hull) Ltd.

-The company’s first chairman was called Owen Hellyer.
-He was aided in the production of oils by Ernest Dawson, John Spencer and Charles Spencer – who had been drafted in from Isaac Spencer & Co (Aberdeen) Ltd – John F Ward from Crookes Laboratories, and Professor John Drummond who all brought their own skills and expertise in oil production.
+These included Ernest Dawson, John Spencer and Charles Spencer – who had been drafted in from Isaac Spencer & Co (Aberdeen) Ltd. John F Ward from Crookes Laboratories, and Professor John Drummond who all brought their own skills and expertise in oil production.

 The company focused most of its effort on the production of cod liver oil.
 In 1935, they produced veterinary quality cod liver oil commercially under the name Solvitax.

 By 1936, pharmaceutical quality cod liver oil was being marketed.
-It was now being sold in small bottles as Seven Seas.
+As a result it was being sold in small bottles as ‘Seven Seas’.

 ‘King Cod’ is a large wooden canvas fish.
 It was placed on top of wagons along with a loud speaker playing ‘A Life On The Ocean Wave’.